tphat2616/elibrary/README.md

 ## Scale Solutions

-  * Horizontal scaling or Vertical scaling with cloud elasticity.
+  * Horizontal scaling or Vertical scaling (combines cloud elasticity is an optional).
     * Choosing the appropriate solution for the situation.

   * Finding the bottlenecks: